xmshi-trio/xiaoming.github.io/_pages/about.md

 - *2023* Shanghai Youth Science and Technology Rising Star Program (上海市青年科技启明星计划), 2023.

 # 🔥 News
-- *2024.05*: &nbsp;🎉🎉 One paper ``Medical Dialogue System: A Survey of Categories, Methods, Evaluation and Challenges'' has been accepted by ACL 2024.
+- *2024.05*: &nbsp;🎉🎉 One paper ''Medical Dialogue System: A Survey of Categories, Methods, Evaluation and Challenges'' is accepted by ACL 2024.

 # 📝 Publications
 1. **Medical Dialogue System: A Survey of Categories, Methods, Evaluation and Challenges.**